With Thanksgiving upon us, it’s also noteworthy to remember that November is National Gratitude Month.

 - Adopt new spending habits

-When it comes to your money lesson, which one can you put in place can give heading into the holidays and into your future?
+When it comes to your money lesson, which one can you put in place into the holidays and into your future?

 “GreenPath was wonderful, and I wish I knew about it a long time ago.
 The people, the service that I get from it and the explanation of what we’re doing made it good.”